WooCommerce SEO: all you need to know

-Fortunately, the SEO plugins we’ve recommended have user-friendly Schema functionality built-in, and WooCommerce does, too.
-The WooCommerce platform also has premium extensions such as Product Condition, giving you more advanced Schema capabilities.
+Fortunately, the SEO plugins we’ve recommended have built-in user-friendly Schema functionality, and WooCommerce does, too.
+The WooCommerce platform also has premium extensions, such as Product Condition, giving you more advanced Schema capabilities.

 As shown above, having the product condition such as “New” or “Back in Stock” is helpful to customers and search engines.
 If your product selection is seasonal or cyclical, the Product Condition extension in WooCommerce might be right for you.

-With GA, you can measure your site’s overall traffic and see exactly what users are doing on your site.
+With GA, you can measure your site’s overall traffic and see what users are doing.
 GA is the number one free tool to follow your site’s growth (or lack of change) and to measure the revenue generated by your SEO efforts.

 When analyzing your traffic, the top things to track are traffic sources, such as Organic vs. Paid, and overall users, new users, and pages per session.